YHA Manchester Hostel Contents:

 As you can see from the tag board above, I wasn’t the only one to have a great time at this hostel.

-Overall, I think the hostel is a great base for exploring Manchester, and whilst it doesn’t have the atmosphere of a party hostel or vibe of a small backpackers, it is clean and very well-priced for a city break, and the staff are fantastic at making you feel like more of a friend and less of a guest.
+Overall, I think the hostel is a great base for exploring Manchester.
+And while it doesn’t have the atmosphere of a party hostel or vibe of a small backpackers, it is clean and very well-priced for a city break.
+Plus, the staff are fantastic at making you feel like more of a friend and less of a guest.

 I would like to thank YHA Manchester for organising my stay with them, but as always opinions are honest and entirely my own.